updated on 23 July 2024

 Reading time: seven minutes

 To secure a place at one of our prestigious LawCareersNetLIVE student conferences you must submit a top-class application.
-These applications are very similar to training contract applications.
+These applications are similar to training contract applications.
+So, not only will the event help you on your way into a law firm, but the application process itself is also good practice.

-We offer delegate places to candidates who we believe could become excellent trainees, so we’re looking for the same qualities that law firm recruiters want to see.
+We offer delegate places to candidates who we believe have the potential to become excellent trainees, so we’re looking for the same qualities that law firm recruiters want to see.
 While the advice below is focused on the LawCareersNetLIVE application form, it can also be applied to law firm applications – so take note!

 Here are my five tips for a flawless application: